 Undoubtedly, the fines above are not a slap in the wrist, and GDPR created an equal playing field for all businesses, despite their size.

-Moreover, now everyone is taking an active role in improving legislation and transparency towards the users.
+Moreover, as a result, now everyone is taking an active role in improving legislation and transparency towards the users.

 Begin With a Gap Analysis

-One of the best ways to gauge how detailed the GDPR compliance of your Divi website is to conduct a data processing gap analysis.
-More specifically, go through the following steps to uncover the data processing aspects that need improvements:
+One of the best ways to assess how detailed the GDPR compliance of your Divi website is to conduct a data processing gap analysis.
+More specifically, you need to go through the following steps if you want to uncover the data processing aspects on your website that need improvements:

 - Identify if there are any security weaknesses and highlight everything that needs to be ameliorated immediately.